ronniross/latent-memory/README.md

 Such methods may lack the ability to capture the full context and nuances of conversations, potentially limiting their effectiveness for complex, multi-turn interactions.

-In this toolkit, the alternative I propose is to store conversations as embeddings in a vector database to enable more nuanced semantic preservation, to achieve greater synchronicity between an auxiliary memory system and the LLM's inference process.
+In this toolkit, the alternative I propose is to store conversations as embeddings in a vector database to enable more nuanced semantic preservation, achieving greater synchronicity between the auxiliary memory module and the LLM's weights.

 For corporations, the scale of such integration may be a critical factor, even with exceptional working prototypes.